-If you have been charged with theft, it is not uncommon for police to release you at the scene on a Release Order.
-Police will provide you with a document outlining your charges, and any required appearances you must make to deal with these charges.
+If you have been charged with theft, it is not uncommon for police to release you at the scene on a release order.
+Police will provide you with a document outlining your charges and any appearances you must make.
 This document may also include conditions that you are required to follow while on release (such as not attending the location where the theft occurred).

-In order to conduct a bail hearing, you will be transferred from the district office to the Arrest Processing Unit, now called the Court Services Centre.
-The bail hearing must be held within 24 hours.
-Note that the 24-hour period starts from the moment of arrest or detention, rather than the time when you are brought to the Centre.
+In order to conduct a bail hearing, you will be transferred from the district office to the Spyhill Services Centre.
+The bail hearing must be held within 24 hours, a period that starts from the moment of arrest or detention rather than the time when you are brought to the Centre.
 Although for many years the Centre was located downtown in Calgary, it is now situated in the deep North West of Calgary, which makes getting home after being released far more difficult for many people.
 The exact address of the Centre is as follows:

 Because of these difficulties while you are held in custody, it is best to appoint a competent defence lawyer as soon as possible to manage the legal processes and communicate with loved ones.
 After an arrest, the police must provide you with the opportunity to call a lawyer in private and, until that happens, stop questioning you.